commercialhaskell/stack/Reporting-a-Bug.md

-When reporting a bug, please write in the following format (if you copy/paste this, that's even better):
+When reporting a bug, please write in the following format:

 > [Any general summary/comments if desired]